Telecomunicaciones-G-Network/g-force/src/packages/gnetwork-ui/components/molecules/inputs/input/README.md

 ## Features

-- ✨ Built-in label support
+- ✨ Built-in label support with required field indicator
 - 🎨 Error state with custom styling and messages
 - 🔍 Support for left and right icons
 - 📏 Full-width and fit-width variants
+- 🔒 Static and read-only modes
 - ♿ Accessible with proper label-input association
 - 🎯 TypeScript support with full type safety
 - 🎨 Customizable with className overrides